dk107dk/catbook/README.md

 # INCLUDE IMAGE: path/to/my/image.png
 ```

 The METADATA directive prints the section metadata collected to that point.
+The information Catbook inserts is clearly visible in gray text.
 The directive looks like:
 ```
 # METADATA
 ```

-The MARK directive prints a file and line number indicating what file and line the directive was positioned.
-This is intended to help identify where a point in the text is located in the files being concatenated.
-Adding a MARK to files is useful when there is a series of files without title lines.
+The MARK directive prints a file and line number.
+Marks are intended for debugging the bookfile and its text files.
+Adding a MARK to files is useful when the bookfile has a series of files without title lines.
 Use the directive like:
 ```
 # MARK
 ```